 As a result there are extra, more stringent checks required, which has meant that getting approved for a mortgage has become more difficult.

-There are three key areas that need to be accounted for in a mortgage application: the deposit, affordability criteria check and credit check.
+There are three key areas that need to be accounted for in a mortgage application: the deposit, affordability criteria and credit check.
 If you get these three parts to come together positively, then you should have a better chance of being approved for a mortgage.

 Your mortgage deposit, mainly the size of it, will be a major determining factor of the amount the lender is willing to give you.